 The final paper, to serve as a working document for the tenth meeting of the Conference of the Parties, will be elaborated in July 2011.
 Thereafter, Permanent Missions of Parties and non-governmental organisations will be consulted through consultative and information meetings in September 2011 and early October 2011.
 The tenth meeting of the COP is tentatively scheduled for 17-21 October 2011 in Cartageña de Indios, Colombia.

-Consideration will also be given to the possibility of attracting co-sponsorship for the paper by the countries of the participants in the CLI process.
-A significant number of participants co-sponsoring the document would lend considerable weight to its recommendations, but a smaller number might send the opposite signal and in this case Indonesia and Switzerland would present the paper.

 Annex 1: The Ban Amendment

 Decision III/1 adopted by the third meeting of the Conference of the Parties (the ‘Ban Amendment’) consists of the following elements: